 - Invest more than the estimate if they have reason to believe the costs are too low or if they think it should be delivered sooner or with more value

-- Invest less if they have reason to believe the costs are too high or if they think the investment should be deferred to a future budget period
+- Invest less if they have reason to believe the costs are too high or if the investment should be deferred to a future budget period

-Figure 11 is an example of how one group allocated its budget during the PB forum.
+Figure 11 shows how one group allocated its budget during the PB forum.
 Highlights include: